Designing a Scalable Portfolio System

 • Translate complex ideas into structured data

-• Let me work through a backlog of project history with precision and scale
+• Let me work through a large backlog of project history with precision

 It reinforced how much design today depends on structured thinking, adaptable workflows, and a clear sense of purpose - especially when working with new tools.